-5) Communicate the shit out of it
+5) Communicate the heck out of it

 News flash: one conversation 2 months in about the status of your relationship does not represent a binding contract.
 For most girls, you’ll need to keep your antennae up and allow the “What are we?” conversation to come up on a semi-regular basis.
 It’s no fun.
 Sorry.

 It doesn’t matter how black and white you were about “never dating exclusively” in the beginning.
 Part of her thinks that just might change.
-So be aware and deal with feelings of confusion or jealousy OPENLY.
+So be aware and deal with feelings of confusion or jealousy openly.